 3. Treat Your Hands With a Deeply Moisturizing Hand Treatment

 Saulsbery recommends treating hands as thoughtfully as you would your face.
-“Before bed, apply a moisturizing hand lotion to help heal any cuts or cuticle tearing,” she says.
+“Before bed, apply moisturizing hand lotion to help heal any cuts or cuticle tearing,” she says.
 Qtica’s Overnight Intense Hand Repair Balm is her tried-and-true treatment of choice because of its ultra-hydrating texture and reparative benefits.
 Perhaps unsurprisingly, it is a favorite among clients Queen Latifah and Adele, too.
 “My clients are in love with the way it makes their skin feel after a manicure.
 I can’t take it out of my kit now because they don’t expect anything less.”

 4. Always Apply a Base Coat